Lagos NANS JCC wants schools reopened, elects new officers

 He noted that the provision of educational facilities in the 10 tertiary institutions in the state was paramount to giving quality education to students and that it would be the vocal point of NANS rebirth in Lagos State.

-“Moreover, the welfare of Lagos State students which includes having access to the good and affordable transportation systems, quality learning environment, functional ICT facilities, and quality medical personnel and facilities are paramount to producing world-class students expected from all tertiary institutions in Lagos State,” he said.
+“Moreover, the welfare of Lagos State students which includes having access to good and affordable transportation system, quality learning environment, functional ICT facilities, and quality medical personnel and facilities are paramount to producing world class students expected from all tertiary institutions in Lagos State,” he said.

-He thanked the Special Adviser on Education to the Lagos State Governor, Mr Tokunbo Wahab, and the management of the Michael Otedola College of Primary Education for making the hosting of their convention a huge success.
+He thanked tbe Special Adviser on Education to the Lagos State Governor, Mr Tokunbo Wahab and the management of the Michael Otedola College of Primary Education for making the hosting of their convention a huge success.

 Others are Comr.
-Ipesi Olugbemi from LASU (Sports Director) Comr.
+Ipesi Olugbemi from LASU (Sport Director) Comr.
 Akintoye Ifeoluwa Peter from Yabatech (Director of Program), and Comr.
-McCarty Olatunji from LASU (Director of Welfare).
+McCarty Olatunji from LASU (Director of Welfare)